Information for teachers

 Schools are legally required to support young people with arthritis, so that their condition doesn’t put them at any disadvantage to their peers in terms of access to school buildings or the opportunity to reach their full potential with their studies.

-To achieve this, schools are required by law to make any reasonable adjustments necessary to help the young people overcome barriers caused by their condition.
+To achieve this, schools are required by law to make any reasonable adjustments necessary to help young people overcome barriers caused by their condition.

 This is covered under the Equality Act 2010 in England, Scotland and Wales; and the Special Educational Needs and Disability Act (Northern Ireland) 2016.
 Under these laws, arthritis is classed as a disability.